MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/connect-to-exchange-online-powershell.md

 - The requirements for installing and using the module are described in [Install and maintain the Exchange Online PowerShell module](exchange-online-powershell-v2.md#install-and-maintain-the-exchange-online-powershell-module).

   > [!NOTE]
-  > If you're using the EXO V3 module (v3.0.0 or v2.0.6-PreviewX) and you don't use the _UseRPSSession_ switch in the **Connect-ExchangeOnline** command, you'll have access only to the available REST API cmdlets.
+  > If you're using the EXO V3 module (v3.0.0 or v2.0.6-PreviewX) and you don't use the _UseRPSSession_ switch in the **Connect-ExchangeOnline** command, you'll have access only to REST API cmdlets.
 For more information, see [Updates for version 3.0.0 (the EXO V3 module)](exchange-online-powershell-v2.md#updates-for-version-300-the-exo-v3-module).

 - After you connect, the cmdlets and parameters that you have or don't have access to is controlled by role-based access control (RBAC).
 For more information, see [Permissions in Exchange Online](/exchange/permissions-exo/permissions-exo).